 The safety of your healthcare employees is directly tied to the credibility of your healthcare institution.
 A hospital with increased staff duress cases is likely to have a bad reputation, especially among healthcare workers, which can impact the reputation of the hospital.
 Deploying RTLS technology ensures that such cases are minimized as security staff and management teams get real-time information that can be used to mitigate staff duress cases.

 Empowering employees with real-time security responses creates invaluable peace of mind for employees, allowing them to better focus on patient care.
 RTLS helps to reduce duress cases by mitigating risks before they occur.
 Unlike less-advanced security measures, location technology amasses real-time data that can be used to support security measures through reporting and analysis.
-Sign up to our webinar, where we will talk about smart hospitals and how IoT-based systems are providing real-time data in order to achieve interoperability in your healthcare institution, boost ROI drive, save search times, and enhance patient-first attitudes.
+Watch our on-demand webinars, where we talk about smart hospitals and how IoT-based systems are providing real-time data in order to achieve interoperability in your healthcare institution, boost ROI drive, save search times, and enhance patient-first attitudes.